ThamiStoppelli/ThamiStoppelli/README.md

-Hi, my name is Thamires and I'm a lawyer currently majoring in Analysis and Systems Development.
+Hi, my name is Thamires and I'm a software developer with a major in Analysis and Systems Development and a work background as a lawyer.
-I'm extremelly interested in computer science, and I'm currently working with software development, with emphasys to front-end development, with experience having worked with UI/UX design.
+I'm extremelly interested in computer science, mainly in front-end web development, QA and UI/UX Design, with work experience in the afore mentioned areas.

 - Where to find me:
 [LinkedIn](https://www.linkedin.com/in/thamires-stoppelli-6ab51a175/), [Instagram](https://www.instagram.com/thamistoppelli/)